SudarshanNXT/Hackerrank-WebScraping-Puppeteer/README.md

 Based on Puppeteer WebScrapping using Next. js and Express.js This project is to webscrape the hackerrank dashboard of the students and get the attempts of each student and challenges and store it int the MongoDB

 ![img alt](https://github.com/SudarshanNXT/Hackerrank-WebScraping-Puppeteer/blob/main/Screenshot%202025-03-07%20071943.png)

+Fetch Latest : scrap the hackerrank and checks for latest attempts by user for a particular challenges

+Fetch Old : retrieve data from DB

 ![img alt](https://github.com/SudarshanNXT/Hackerrank-WebScraping-Puppeteer/blob/main/Screenshot%202025-03-07%20072009.png)

+Plagiarism Check : to find similarity in the code

 ![img alt](https://github.com/SudarshanNXT/Hackerrank-WebScraping-Puppeteer/blob/main/Screenshot%202025-03-07%20072009.png)